HusenjanDev/Quartz/content/Documents/0027 Troubleshooting Microsoft Defender High CPU Usage During Scans.md

 3. Create a new policy and configure the `AvgLoadFactor{:PowerShell}` to `15{:number}`.
 4. Apply these changes.

-Once the Microsoft Defender Antivirus Policy is applied to our machines we can view `AvgLoadFactor{:PowerShell}` with the following command.
+Once the Microsoft Defender Antivirus Policy is applied to our machines we can use the following command to view the `AvgLoadFactor{:PowerShell}` and that value should be set to `15{:PowerShell}`.

 ```powershell
 Get-MpPreference | Select ScanAvgCPULoadFactor
 ```

-If users experiences performance issues after these setting are applied to their system, I recommend reading through the next section as that will go through why they might be experiencing that.
+If users are experiencing performance issues after these configurations are applied to their machine, I recommend reading through the next section as it goes through fixing the performance issues.

 ## Performance Issues

-When `ScanOnlyIfIdleEnabled{:PowerShell}` and `DisableCpuThrottleOnIdleScans{:PowerShell}` options are enabled on the Windows machine `ScanAvgCPULoadFactor{:PowerShell}` is ignored which can lead to performance issues.
+When `ScanOnlyIfIdleEnabled{:PowerShell}` and `DisableCpuThrottleOnIdleScans{:PowerShell}` options are set to `true{:PowerShell}` on the Windows machine the `ScanAvgCPULoadFactor{:PowerShell}` is ignored which can lead to performance issues.

 ```powershell
 Get-MpPreference | Select ScanAvgCPULoadFactor, DisableCpuThrottleOnIdleScans, ScanOnlyIfIdleEnabled
 ```

-We can disable `ScanOnlyIfIdleEnabled{:Powershell}` and `DisableCpuThrottleOnIdleScans{:PowerShell}` by creating a new configuration profile through Microsoft Intune.
+The `ScanOnlyIfIdleEnabled{:Powershell}` and `DisableCpuThrottleOnIdleScans{:PowerShell}` options can be disabled by creating creating a configuration profile on Microsoft Intune.

 1. Go to Microsoft Intune Admin Center.
 2. Click on Browser -> Configuration.